RubixML/ML/docs/cross-validation/metrics/accuracy.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/Accuracy.php">[source]</a></span>

 # Accuracy
 A quick and simple classification and anomaly detection metric defined as the number of true positives over the number of samples in the testing set.

-Since Accuracy gives equal weight to false positives and false negatives, it is not a good metric for datasets with a highly imbalanced distribution of labels.
+> **Note:** Since Accuracy gives equal weight to false positives and false negatives, it is *not* a good metric for datasets with a highly imbalanced distribution of labels.

 **Estimator Compatibility:** Classifier, Anomaly Detector